Doing your research for your next mattress?

 As I mentioned above, there are more choices than ever today.

-However that doesn’t mean you should go to every mattress store possible.
+However, that doesn’t mean you should go to every bed store possible.

 When doing your research online, narrow down 3-5 stores or online options and choose within.

-Buying your new mattress should be an educational and joyful experience kind of like guided tour.
+Buying your new mattress should be an educational and joyful experience kind of like a guided tour.